Graduate Information Handbook & Application Materials

 (The GRE score will be a sum of the scores on the verbal and quantitative tests).

-- University Application for Admission or Readmission should be completed, either online or on paper and sent to the Registrar's Office.
+- University Application for Admission or Readmission should be completed, either online or on paper and sent to the Academic Records's Office.

 Apply to the Program - Step-by-Step Process